blinklet/blog-posts/Published/network-simulators-page/network-simulators-page.md

 Please **<a href="https://www.brianlinkletter.com/tag/core/">click here to see my posts about the CORE Network Emulator</a>**.

-CORE web site: <a href="http://cs.itd.nrl.navy.mil/work/core/index.php" target="_blank" rel="noopener noreferrer">http://cs.itd.nrl.navy.mil/work/core/index.php</a> and <a href="https://github.com/coreemu/core" target="_blank" rel="noopener noreferrer">https://github.com/coreemu/core</a>
+CORE web site: <a href="https://github.com/coreemu/core" target="_blank" rel="noopener noreferrer">https://github.com/coreemu/core</a>

 <a name="unetlab"></a><a name="eve-ng"></a>

-### EVE-NG
+### EVE-NG Community Edition

 <img src="https://www.brianlinkletter.com/wp-content/uploads/2016/01/UNL.jpg" alt="UNL" width="996" height="698" class="aligncenter size-full wp-image-4412" />

 <a href="https://www.brianlinkletter.com/tag/eve-ng/">EVE-NG</a> is a network emulator that supports virtualized commercial router images (such as Cisco and NOKIA) and open-source routers.
 It uses Dynamips and IOS-on-Linux to support Cisco router and switch images, and KVM/QEMU to support all other devices.
 It is available as a virtual machine image and may also be installed on a dedicated server running Ubuntu Linux.

-EVE-NG is available in two editions: a professional version and a <a href="https://www.eve-ng.net/community/" rel="noopener noreferrer" target="_blank">community edition</a>.
+EVE-NG is available in two editions: a professional version and a <a href="https://www.eve-ng.net/index.php/community/" rel="noopener noreferrer" target="_blank">community edition</a>.
 The community license is not clearly stated and I cannot find the source code, so I am wondering if this project is no longer an open-source project?

-EVE-NG web site: <a href="https://www.eve-ng.net/community/" target="_blank" rel="noopener noreferrer">https://www.eve-ng.net/community/</a>
+EVE-NG web site: <a href="https://www.eve-ng.net/index.php/community/" target="_blank" rel="noopener noreferrer">https://www.eve-ng.net/index.php/community/</a>

 <a name="gns3"></a>